This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-- Pour half of the pumpkin mixture on top of the ginger snap crust and sprinkle half of the crumbled meringues on top and then drizzle with caramel.
+- Pour half of the pumpkin mixture onto of the gingersnap crust and sprinkle half of the crumbled meringues on top.
+Drizzle with the salted caramel.

-- Pour the rest of the pumpkin mixture on top, sprinkle the rest of the crumbled meringues on top and then drizzle with caramel sauce again.
+- Pour the rest of the pumpkin mixture on top, sprinkle with the rest of the crumbled meringues, and drizzle with caramel sauce again.

-- Put in the freezer, making sure the dish lays completely flat.
+- Put the dish in the freezer, making sure it lays flat.
 Freeze overnight before cutting into squares.
 Store in an airtight container in the freezer.

 - Preheat oven to 400 degrees Fahrenheit.
 Cut a sugar pie pumpkin in half, scrape out the seeds and pulp, and place face down on a baking sheet.
 Bake for 40 minutes or until you can pierce the skins with a fork.
 Scoop out the pumpkin and puree in a blender or food processor until smooth.
 Store in an airtight container in the fridge or freezer.